leonsimpson23/intuishell-proof-anchor/README.md

 # intuishell-proof-anchor
+This is a minimal behavioral proof of a pre-execution authority boundary.

+The demonstration shows a system refusing a requested action until explicit authority exists, and performing the exact same action deterministically once authority is granted.

+No implementation logic is exposed, only observable behavior and transcript.

 Authorship and capability anchor for a governed execution environment system.
 Contains non-operational materials only.
 # IntuiShell — Authorship Anchor Repository